amingolmahalle/my-debian-config/README.md

 After finishing Installation, first, log in to the system.

-Wow…already we can work just command line.
+Woow.already we can work just command line.

 Good.
 Everything will be ok.